-Lotteryticketpool.com is owned and operated by the TinBu Network which is a company that owns and operates interactive web sites which distributes content to 3rd party websites.
-Ah finally the bottom line – their goal is “ to become your favorite Internet destination by providing the information, services, and product offerings that are most relevant to you at our web sites or at the web sites that use TinBu data modules.”
-Basically they offer free pools to get people hooked on playing.
+Lotteryticketpool.com is owned and operated by the TinBu Network which is a company that owns and operates interactive websites which distribute content to 3rd party websites.
+Ah, finally the bottom line – their goal is “ to become your favorite Internet destination by providing the information, services, and product offerings that are most relevant to you at our websites or at the websites that use TinBu data modules.”
+Basically, they offer free pools to get people hooked on playing.
 This provides them with access to data on where players like to surf, what they do and an opportunity for them to sell advertising.

 The Bottom Line